-Also, preparation gives you the chance to think through your own questions and responses in advance, so that you can be more confident and focused during the interview.
+Also, preparation allows you to think through your questions and responses in advance to be more confident and focused during the interview.

-Finally, taking the time to prepare beforehand shows the applicant that you are serious about the process and that you respect their time.
+Finally, preparing beforehand shows the applicant that you are serious about the process and that you respect their time.

 Does the candidate have the appropriate educational qualifications or training for this position?

 Prior Work Experience